samsuanchen/eforthKTTY/README.txt

    is replaced as 'port:"COM32"', if we communicate with 328eforth on chip atmega328p via COM32. (figure out the port used first)

 A02.
-Click run.bat (or nw.exe) to start eforthKTTY.
+DblClick run.bat (or nw.exe) to start eforthKTTY.

 A03.
 Click 'connect' to connect serial port.